 Perseids " The Greatest Show not on Earth"

 August 11, 12 2015 NEW MOON, no interference!
 Departure 10pm (2.5 hours)

 This is the most famous of all meteor showers.
 The Perseids never fail to render an impressive display and, due to its summertime appearance, it tends to provide the majority of meteors seen by non-astronomy enthusiasts.
 A warm summer night on the ocean, coupled with bright shooting stars are enough to entice even the most armchair-bound astronomer onboard.

-NASA Video on the Perseid Meteor Shower NOTE: While this video mentions a full moon for the Perseid Meteor Shower, that information is not true for the 2012 viewing season.
-The moon on the peak August evenings this year will be a fading crescent--perfect for catching sight of a lot of meteors!
+NASA Video on the Perseid Meteor Shower NOTE: While this video mentions a full moon for the Perseid Meteor Shower, that information is not true for this year.
+NO moon for 2015, perfect for catching sight of a lot of meteors!

-*PEAK* October 21-22: No interference from waxing crescent moon, which is down long before prime shower viewing time
+*PEAK* October 21-22: No interference from moon, which is down long before prime shower viewing time

 Every year in October Earth passes through a stream of dusty debris shed long ago by Halley's comet.
 This shower produces a (highly irregular) peak rate of 20 yellow and green meteors per hour, which are fast moving at 41.6 miles per second and are known to produce fireballs.